 Scents can be a wonderful thing.
 But using sense is a necessary part of using them in your business.
 Even if you’re not in the massage or spa business, keep in mind that not everyone might appreciate that heavy air freshener, scented candles, or other scents if they’re bombarded with it when they enter your business.
 Less is more, unless you’re running a perfumery, where people know before they enter what they’re letting themselves in for.
 Use sense when using scents in your business.

-Laura Allen, Massage Division Director at Soothing Touch
+Courtesy of: Laura Allen, Massage Division Director at Soothing Touch